pretyflaco/bitcoingovernance/index.md

 The genius of bitcoin's governance model is that it aligns individual choice with network preservation.
 Users who want bitcoin to remain censorship-resistant will choose software and rules that maintain that property.
 Users who prefer other properties may make different choices, but the network's evolution will reflect the aggregate of all these individual decisions.

-# what does this mean for bitcoin developers?
+# What does this mean for bitcoin developers?

 Bitcoin core developers (developers working on bitcoin implementations like Bitcoin Core, libbitcoin, Bitcoin Knots, btcd) occupy a unique and delicate position in this governance model.
 While they have significant influence over the implementation that many users run, they are ultimately servants of user freedom rather than authorities over the network.